Permafrost/TundraTN/README.md

-  document checking on the Trading Networks document type and do not wish to process duplicates, set the `$strict/Saving` error class to 'true' and duplicate documents will not be processed and will instead have their user status set to 'ABORTED' (when using the standard $catch service).
+  document checking on the Trading Networks document type and do not wish to process duplicates, set the `$strict/Saving` error class to 'true' and duplicate documents will not be processed and will instead have their user status set to 'ABORTED' (when using the standard `$catch` service).

+  This service is designed to be called directly from a Trading Networks bizdoc processing rule.

   * Inputs:
     * `bizdoc` is the Trading Networks document whose content is to be